 Daily micro-behaviours also matter.
 Who do you say good morning to?
 Who do you praise and encourage?
 People notice.

-- Recognise your agents for change
+8. Identify your agents of change

 Too often the good work being done on diversity and inclusion is invisible.
 Make sure everyone knows how these brilliant people are making your organisation better.